amd/ryzen-ai-documentation/source/vai_quant/pt.rst

 General approaches are:

 1. If some non-module operations are needed to be quantized, convert them into module operations.
-For example, ResNet18 uses ``+`` operator to add two tensors, which can be replaced by ``pytorch_nndct.nn.modules.functional.Add``.
+For example, ResNet18 uses the ``+`` operator to add two tensors, which can be replaced by ``pytorch_nndct.nn.modules.functional.Add``.

-2. If some modules are calles multiple times, uniqify them by defining multiple such modules and call them separately in the foward pass.
+2. If some modules are called multiple times, uniqify them by defining multiple such modules and call them separately in the foward pass.

 3. Insert ``QuantStub`` and ``DeQuantStub``.
 Any sub-network from QuantStub to DeQuantStub in a forward pass will be quantized.
 Multiple QuantStub-DeQuantStub pairs are allowed.